tonghuikang/blog/_posts/2026-01-04-comments-on-evals-faq.md

 - You intend to run the LLM for all your content.
 You think running the LLM only once saves you money, compared to running the LLM three times for three separate classifiers.
 - You think that having one system is simpler, as opposed to multiple systems.
 You think that one system is easier to maintain.

-I argue that you should think harder whether having a graduated 1-4 scale is really a better system than having three binary classifiers.
+I argue that you should think harder about whether having a graduated 1-4 scale is really a better system than having three binary classifiers.

 - You need to think about what happens when you want to change one of the systems.
 Let's say you want to have a different standard on what is allowed to be displayed to new users (label 3 versus label 4).
 You need to ensure that your single LLM classifier still works for label 2 and label 1.
 Experimentation is also more complicated now.
 - There might be different levels of scrutiny for different classifications - you are okay if label 3 versus label 4 is mixed up, but you do not want to mix up label 1 versus label 2 because accounts posting label 1 content will get banned.
 - Aligning a binary classifier is much easier than aligning a graduated classifier.
-It should be easier and faster to align three binary classifiers independently, than to align one 4-class classifier.
-It is also easier to find cheaper and equally performant classifier if the task is just binary classification.
+It should be easier and faster to align three binary classifiers independently than to align one 4-class classifier.
+It is also easier to find a cheaper and equally performant classifier if the task is just binary classification.

 If your systems are uncoupled, you just need to align the parts that you need to align.
 Sure, it might cost more to run the LLMs three times, but engineering time usually costs even more money.